n-uwayo/You-Can-Speak-Out/README.md

 ## Features

 - User registration and login
-- Video tutorial viewing based on level and taking the corresponding tasks
+- Video tutorial viewing based on level, and taking the corresponding tasks
 - Task creation and submission
 - Provide and receive feedback